crimeraaa/dst-shellbells/README_OR_PERISH.md

 You can also specify a number as the argument within `ShellsRemove()` so you can remove everything within a certain radius.

+> There's also a command calls `ShellsCount()`.
+>
-There's also `ShellsCount()` which is the exact same thing but it just doesn't remove the shells, so it can tell you how many shells you have in the world/in a radius without affecting your song.
+> It's the exact same thing and accepts a radius an argument, but it just doesn't remove the shells, so it can tell you how many shells you have in the world/in a radius without affecting your song.